sonia-kwak/sonia-kwak.github.io/src/pages/ciclomapa/index.md

 # Visual design

 With a very functional first version of the system up and running ahead of schedule I found myself with some extra time to _make it pop_.
 Based on all the process up to now I've devised some brand principles to start thinking on some visual directions:

-* It should be **serious**, not playful, since we're dealing with important data that can impact how our cities and built.
+* **Serious** instead of playful, since we're dealing with important data that can impact how our cities and built.
 But we're not formal or academic, we want to be **relatable**, so we can speak to the masses.
-* We're **assertive** and **trustworthy**: we're experienced specialists on cycling and technology.
+* **Assertive** and **trustworthy**: we're experienced specialists on cycling and technology.
 * **Collaborative**, **communal** and **educative**, since it's based on OpenStreetMaps.

 The main colors are dark because it gives a "data dashboard" vibe.
 It also resembles the aerial look of a cityscape at night, with the bike paths lighten up as if they were neon lights, which is pretty cool.
 The color palette is made of steps in a gradient from green to red representing the safety and "goodness" of the different typologies.
 These were optimized to the best visibility possible on both the dark map as well as available variation of a satellite map.